PDF(44.6 KB) View with Adobe Reader on a variety of devices

 Sophos Anti-Virus updates: Requesting forced update of Sophos Anti-Virus.

-Finally, tail updater_logs and assure that the appliance is able to reach the dynamichost as indicated:
+Finally, tail updater_logs and ensure that the appliance is able to reach the dynamichost as indicated:

 Mon Oct 21 18:19:12 2013 Debug: Acquiring dynamic manifest from stage-stg-updates.ironport.com:443

-Assure that default updateconfig is being used.
-If the VESA or host is behind a firewall, assure that updates with a static server are in use.
+Ensure that the default updateconfig is used.
+If the vESA or host is behind a firewall, ensure that updates with a static server are in use.